CodersSquad/katacoda-scenarios/classify-submit/code.md

 the `README.md` file, it will indicate how your program should be tested.

-This part is really important, this is going to be how the Classify API will test your app.
-So, make sure that your applications runs with the specified test cases.
+This last part is really important, this is going to be how the Classify API will test your app.
+So, make sure that your application runs with the provided test cases.

 ``make test``{{execute}}